Now let’s model the light switch as a statechart using YAKINDU Statechart Tools. This involves the following steps:

 An empty statechart is created and displayed in the statechart editor in the middle of the Eclipse workbench.
 In the screenshot below the statechart editor is marked by a red rectangle.
 Subsequently, we will use the statechart editor to graphically develop the light switch statechart.

 The statechart editor

 Actually the new statechart isn’t really empty.
-It already contains the initial state (a small filled black circle), a „normal” state, and a transition leading from the former to the latter.
+It already contains the initial state (a small filled black circle), two „normal” states, and three transitions.

 As we have seen, the created state has the default name StateA.
 You can rename any state depending on your requirements.